nguyhu01/nguyhu01/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on some Machine Learning and Deep Learning Projects (will publish soon).
+- 🌱 I’m currently learning Machine Learning in Production.
+- 📫 How to reach me: nguyendhuy20102004@gmail.com (email)

 <!--
 **nguyhu01/nguyhu01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.